fs-c/node-royalroadl-api/README.md

 ## FictionsService

-All methods return a promise resolving to an extension of `FictionBlurb`, depending on the enpoint used.
+All methods return a Promise resolving to an extension of `FictionBlurb`, depending on the enpoint used.

 ```typescript